Is Surfshark Safe? The 2026 Forensic Security Audit

 No-Logs Claims and Audit Timeline

 This is where Surfshark looks strongest, but it is also where accuracy matters most.
-Surfshark says it does not keep logs of what you do online, which means no browsing history, traffic content, or destination activity records.
-That part is the core promise, and Deloitte has independently reviewed the no-logs policy more than once.
+Surfshark says it does not log what you do online, which means no browsing history, traffic content, or destination activity records.
+Deloitte has independently reviewed the no-logs policy more than once, including a 2025 verification that looked at systems, internal processes, server types, deployment processes, privacy-related settings, and whether the no-logs policy was applied across relevant infrastructure.

-The current privacy policy adds an important nuance.
-Surfshark says its servers temporarily keep limited connection details such as user ID and or IP address plus VPN connection timestamps, then automatically delete that information within 15 minutes after the session ends.
-That is still far better than retaining your browsing behaviour, but it is not the same thing as saying that absolutely nothing operational ever touches the system.
+The current support wording adds an important nuance.
+Surfshark says online activities are not logged, but it also says servers can temporarily store information about your connection to a particular VPN server, including user ID and or IP address plus connection timestamps.
+Surfshark says this information is automatically deleted within 15 minutes after the session ends.
+That is still far better than retaining browsing behaviour, but it is not the same thing as saying that absolutely nothing operational ever touches the system.

 2018